First Russian Antarctic Expedition: The first visit of Brazil

 In October, the southern trade winds decreased the heat, and clear weather only favored astronomical observations.
 Besides Bellingshausen, Simonov, Lazarev, and Zavadovsky, no one on the board had skills for navigation and for working with the sextant.
 Thus, taking into consideration the abundance of instruments on board, all officers started to study navigation.
-On November 2, 1819, at 5 pm, the expedition arrived in Rio following the orienteer of Pan de Azucar mountain, the image of which they had in the sailing directions.
+On November 2, 1819, at 5 pm, the expedition arrived in Rio following the orienteer of the Pão de Açúcar mountain, the image of which they had in the sailing directions.
 Since no one from the crew spoke Portuguese, there were some language barrier difficulties.
 By that time, Otkrytie and Blagonamerennyi were already in the harbor since they did not go to the Canary Islands.
 On November 3, Consul General of Russia Georg von Langsdorff who was also a participant of the first Russian circumnavigation in 1803–1806, met the crew and escorted officers to the ambassador major general baron Diederik Tuyll van Serooskerken.
 The next day, the consul arranged for the astronomers to use a rocky island called Rados where Simonov, guard-marine Adams and artilleryman Korniliev set a transit instrument and started to reconcile the chronometers.
 Generally, Bellingshausen was not fond of the Brazilian capital, mentioning "disgusting untidiness" and "abominable shops where they sell slaves".
 On the contrary, Simonov claimed that Rio with its "meekness of morals, the luxury and courtesy of society and the magnificence of spiritual processions" do "remind him of southern European cities".
 Officers visited the neighborhoods of the city, coffee plantations, and Trizhuk Falls.
 On November 9, commanders of both divisions – Bellingshausen, Lazarev, Vasiliev, and Shishmaryov – received the audience with the Portuguese king John VI of Portugal, who at that time resided in Brazil.
 Before the ships departed, their crews filled the stocks and took for slaughtering two bulls, 40 pigs and 20 piglets, several sheep, ducks and hens, rum and granulated sugar, lemons, pumpkins, onions, garlic, and other herbs.
 On November 20, the chronometers were put back on board.
 On November 22 at 6 am, the expedition headed to the south.

 On November 24, onboard Vostok, lieutenant Lazarev and hieromonk Dionysius served a paraklesis to ask for successful completion of the expedition.
 The crew on Mirny received a salary for 20 months ahead and money for the food for officers, so "in the case of any misfortune with the sloop Vostok the officers and staff of Mirny would not be left without satisfaction".
 Lazarev received instructions to wait on the Falkland Islands in case the vessels became separated.
 At the end of the designated time, the vessel was supposed to head to Australia.
 The sloops were to keep at a distance of 7 to 14 miles on clear days, and 0.5 miles or closer during fog.